awsdocs/amazon-redshift-developer-guide/doc_source/s3serviceexception-error.md

 ## Invalid access key ID<a name="invalid-access-key-id-error"></a>

-If your access key id does not exist, you will receive the following error message:
+If your access key ID does not exist, you will receive the following error message:

 ```
 [Amazon](500310) Invalid operation: S3ServiceException:The AWS Access Key Id you provided does not exist in our records.